BOOST CONFERENCE PRESENTER FAQ

-No, by electronically signing and submitting the RFP, all main presenters and co-presenters indicate and agree to the guidelines that there is adequate funding in their budget to attend the conference.
+No, by electronically signing and submitting the RFP, all main presenters acknowledge and agree to the guidelines that there is adequate funding in their budget to attend the conference.

 Promotions & Media

 Q: Can I promote my organization during my workshop?

 BOOST prohibits the sale of products or services during all conference presentations.
 All workshops are non-commercial and non-promotional learning opportunities only.
 Presenter(s) will not solicit any business or promote business during the workshop session.
 (Please note that attendees will be asked for feedback on this matter on the individual workshop session evaluations.)

 Q: Will BOOST promote my workshop to attendees?

 Yes!
-BOOST promotes individual workshop promotions via Twitter and Facebook.
-BOOST will also post the conference brochure online and list in our conference app to assist attendees with workshop selection.
+BOOST promotes conference workshops on our social media and monthly newsletters.
+Your workshop will also be listed in our conference app to assist attendees with their workshop selection(s).
 If you are interested in additional promotional opportunities, please visit our Sponsorship page boostconference.org/sponsors

 Q: How can I promote my workshop at the BOOST Conference?

 Q: What A/V support is offered for my workshop?

 Each breakout room will be provided a flip chart & markers as well an A/V Support Package (includes tripod screen with skirt, cart with skirt, and all cables including power strip, and extension cord).
 Any additional A/V equipment will be the responsibility of the presenter.
 Presenters must provide their own laptops, LCD projectors, DVD players, CD players, speakers, and Internet as well as any additional workshop necessities.
 If you are using a Mac, please remember to bring a Dongle.
 If additional Audio Visual equipment is needed, you may order this prior to the conference by completing an A/V Request form.
 This form is available at least 30-days before the conference and can be found on our Audio Visual tab here